 Atlanta is designated as a Bronze-level community due to its impressive urban trail system, wonderful Open Streets event, high-quality infill development, and high transit mode share.
 The city has also recently completed impressive road diets on several of its major roadways.
 Highlights of Atlanta’s application include:

 - Atlanta Streets Alive closes a street segment to motorized traffic and opens it up for people to play, walk, and bike.
 At least two miles of street are closed for four hours and the route rarely stays the same.
 The event is organized by the Atlanta Bicycle Coalition and it is held multiple times a year.
-At the October 2013 event, 83,000 attendees enjoyed nearly five miles of open streets and more than 40 activities along the route.
+More than 100,000 attendees enjoyed three miles of open streets at their 2018 event.

 - The Atlanta BeltLine project is designed to promote connectivity and transit alternatives by converting the 22 mile historic rail corridor currently surrounding the urban center to include 33 miles of multi-use trails, a pedestrian friendly rail system, and over 1,000 acres of greenspace.
 Eleven miles of new trails have already opened as part of the Beltline project, adding to the more than 100 miles of existing trails in Atlanta.
 The city also has a zoning overlay district designed to support transit-oriented, walkable development around the BeltLine.